 Screening of the person involves walking through a door frame metal detector.
 If an alarm sounds, the person must undergo further screening, which can include the re-screening of personal items, the use of a hand-held metal detector or a physical pat-down by a screening officer of the same gender.
 Private screening — away from public scrutiny — is normally available for a pat-down.

-Airline passengers and others may be randomly selected at international departure points to undergo additional screening via body scanning equipment.
+Airline passengers and others may be randomly selected at security and international departure points to undergo additional screening via body scanning equipment.
 Under the relevant regulations, selection must not be based on a person’s gender, ethnicity or employment.

 Airline passengers and others may also be randomly selected to undergo explosive trace detection (ETD) screening.